 Paris's botanical garden - containing more than 10,000 species, a tropical greenhouses and rose, winter and Alpine gardens - is an enchanting spot.
 Begun by Louis XIII's doctor as the royal medicinal garden in 1626, it opened to the public in 1640 and runs between two dead-straight avenues of trees parallel to rue Buffon, like something out of Alice in Wonderland.
-There's also the Ménagerie (a small zoo) and the terrific Grande Galerie de l'Evolution.
+There's also several enchanting attractions within its walls, the Ménagerie (a small zoo) and the terrific Grande Galerie de l'Evolution.

 Angelina is home to Paris's most lip-smackingly scrumptious desserts - all served in the faded grandeur of a belle époque salon just steps from the Louvre.
 The hot chocolate is pure decadence; order the 'African', a velvety potion so thick that you need a spoon to consume it.
 And since you've lasted through the queue, it would be rude not to sample one of their desserts too: try the Mont Blanc, a ball of meringue covered in whipped cream and sweet chestnut.
 Pure saccharine heaven.